 I managed to source some cheap but rather bright knock off lures from Trago Mills and by removing the belly hook I could minimise snagging and subsequently loosing them.
 I learnt bright lures worked better than dull lures and I would usually plump for yellow and orange flanked lures whenever possible.
 Although not catching as many wrasse as we do on soft plastics I was consistently catching reasonable sized fish, all the while loosing far too many plugs.
 Most of these fish were caught over shallow ground from the estuary or local reefs.

-Probably more than 20 years ago now I had a new fishing buddy who regularly went on holiday to the USA; he would invariably return with with some items of tackle for me.
+Probably more than 20 years ago now I had a new fishing buddy who regularly went on holiday to the USA; he would invariably return with with some tackle for me.
 Around this time he bought me back some Texas weights and small EWG hooks.
 I looked at them as if to say what am I going to do with them?
 He explained that they used them for bass fishing but didn't know how.
 Bare in mind there were not many soft plastics around then, other than a few curly tail grubs you could sporadically pick up from various places and there was certainly not easy access to the internet and YouTube.
 At that time I was obsessed with Carp fishing and thought the weights were ideal for a flying backleads.
 They were quickly lost and the hooks remained in my tackle den for several years.
-I often wonder if I had thought to actually pair the lures, weights and hooks together or even realised how they were used in the states wether I would have made the wonderful leap of faith that the White brothers had in Jersey, which led to us all enjoying what is now such a wonderful way to catch wrasse.
+I often wonder if I had thought to actually pair the lures, weights and hooks together or even realised how they were used in the states wether I would have made the wonderful leap of faith that the White brothers had in Jersey which led to us all enjoying what is now such a wonderful way to catch wrasse.
 Cheers lads my bank balance may not appreciate it, but for all those wonderful days I have spent lure fishing for wrasse I am truly grateful.

 At some point in the last 15 years or more I did make the connection between the EWG hooks and soft plastics, but only as a means of loosing less crankbaits for wrasse.
 All I did was switch out an EWG hook for the treble on the back of my crankbaits and Texas rig a small curly tail grub to it.
 Much like I have been doing with Toby lures for bass.
 I caught quite a few wrasse doing this and lost far less lures.
 If your going to give this a try you may have to add an extra split ring to ensure the hook is sat correctly.

-It wasn't until I like many saw the articles by the White brothers and later the likes of Danny Parkins and others that the penny dropped.
+It wasn't until I, like many saw the articles written by the White brothers and later the likes of Danny Parkins and others that the penny dropped.
 Why hadn't I put the two together all those years ago.
 Good on you lads.
 I was all in by now but my time was limited due to work and having a young family.
 Being time bound I went whenever possible and generally used the excellent Lunker City Sluggos and any other soft plastic I could lay my hands on.
 Initially it took a few trips to work things out but once I had caught my first fish it almost seemed easy.
 I quickly caught a 5lb fish and returned to all those wonderful marks throughout the South Hams I had fished with my father.
 New lures were becoming more readily available and more was being written about it.
 It wasn't long until I caught my largest wrasse to date on a lure; A fine 5lb 12oz beauty.
 It was about then that I joined a couple of Facebook groups; Lure Fishing for Wrasse UK and Evil Wrasse Cult.
 The former of which I have become a moderator on and made a couple of good mates in Mike Wethersbee and Steve Butler.
 Steve lives in Cornwall and was one of the original lure fishing for wrasse anglers.
 It is through the likes of Steve and anglers like him that methods have been refined and anglers inspired to lure fish for wrasse.
 We owe these pioneers of the sport a great debt and I for one am truly grateful.
 Cheers guys.

 So wind the clock forward to 2019 and inspired by my late wife and son I started my very own YouTube journey.
 It only seemed apt to start off with a video about Lure Fishing for Wrasse.
 To my complete and utter surprise it was a hit.
 Here I am some years later with over 4000 subscribers and close on 700,000 views.
 I know it's not that much in terms of YouTube but I still have to pinch myself about it.
 If it hadn't been for my lovely wife persuading me to do it and my cracking son setting it all up for me it would never have happened.
-I am a lure angler of many genre from freshwater to saltwater and they have all intertwined to make me the wrasse angler and angler I am today.
+I am a lure angler of many genre from freshwater to saltwater and they have all intertwined to make me the wrasse angler I am today.
 So many of the skills in one genre can be applied to the other; take for instance wrasse and perch fishing.

 Relatively recently I have got into BFS (Bait Finesse System) fishing; basically LRF(Light Rock Fishing) but with a baitcasting setup.
 Hook a reasonable size wrasse of a 1-2lb or even smaller and they will test your nerve and tackle to the limit.
 Great fun but be cautious if there are large wrasse around, you may not land them.
 I now have a Power BFS outfit and use it in and around my local harbour and breakwater to catch slightly larger fish with small senkos and craw lures.
 I'm loving the fight you get from these fish; each and every one is different.